-To bring Batuu to life, Disney had to build a new world from the ground up.
-From the land to the rocks and the trees, designers used all their best tricks to create a 14-acre (5.67-hectare) landscape with a visible history, weathered by age and the elements-you know, like any other real place!
+To bring its vision for Batuu to fruition, Disney had to build a new world from the ground up, and from the land to the rocks and the trees, designers used all their best tricks to create a 14-acre (5.67-hectare) landscape with a visible history, weathered by age and the elements...you know, like any other real place!

 They based it on real places, too.
-The forest where the Resistance hides out was inspired by Petrified Forest National Park in Arizona as well as locations in Morocco and Turkey, where crews took thousands of pictures for inspiration.
-Buildings got the same meticulous dedication, as some were built to look like leftovers from ancient cultures, while others were designed to appear new and stark against the antique relics, marking the emergence of the First Order and the Resistance.
+The forest where the Resistance hides out was inspired by Petrified Forest National Park in Arizona as well as locations in Morocco and Turkey, where crews took thousands of photographs for inspiration.
+Buildings got the same punctilious dedication, as some were built to look like leftovers from ancient cultures and others were designed to appear new and stark against the relics, marking the emergence of the First Order and the Resistance.

 With the scene set, Disney cranked it up another notch so that once you're in Batuu, you're in Batuu.
-The food, the merchandise, the workers-it's all part of the story-so guests feel like they're really exploring an alien planet, which means you shouldn't expect to see Mickey ears or logos on the merchandise.
+The food, the merchandise, the workers-it's all part of the story-so guests feel like they're really exploring an alien planet, which means guests shouldn't expect to see Mickey ears or logos on the merchandise.
 In fact, the markets only have stuff Batuu merchants would be hawking, like droid parts, lightsabers, and Jedi robes.